halltristanj/hackerrank-solutions/README.md

 # hackerrank-solutions
-My solutions to Hacker Rank problems
+My solutions to Hacker Rank problems.

+Yes I am aware the function naming is not PEP8.
+You may see some debuggin stuff in the ``__main__`` block.